paldepind/flyd/README.md

 ### Dependent streams

 Streams can depend on other streams.
-Instead of calling `stream` with a value as in the above examples we can pass it a function.
-The function should calculate a value based on other streams which forms a new stream.
-Flyd automatically collects the streams dependencies and updates it whenever a dependency changes.
+Instead of calling `stream` with a value as in the above examples we can pass it a list of dependencies and a function.
+The function should calculate a value based on its dependencies which results in a new stream.
+Flyd automatically updates the stream whenever a dependency changes.

 This means that the `sum` function below will be called whenever `x` and `y` changes.
 You can think of dependent stream as streams that automatically